xmedius/xmc-user-importer/README.md

 ## CSV File Format

-A sample file is provided, see `sample.csv`.
+A sample file is provided, see [sample.csv](https://github.com/xmedius/xmc-user-importer/blob/master/examples/sample.csv).
 The columns headers must be present.

 The comma separated file supports the following column (all values are strings):